versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/DataConsumer.md

 #### dataConsumer.on("transportclose", fn())
 {: #dataConsumer-on-transportclose .code}

-Emitted when the transport this consumer belongs to is closed for whatever reason.
-The consumer itself is also closed.
+Emitted when the transport this data consumer belongs to is closed for whatever reason.
+The data consumer itself is also closed.

 ```javascript
 dataConsumer.on("transportclose", () =>